opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

   bridge (as in #982) to reduce the number of hand-written converters.
 - AOT / source-generator (`JsonSerializerContext`) support — unsolved across all three PRs; a future direction.
+- Add a YAML/integration CI leg that opts the low-level client into STJ (e.g. an `engine` dimension on `integration-yaml-tests.yml`, or a low-level-specific integration job), so the low-level switch introduced here gets the same real-cluster validation the high-level switch already has (§6), rather than only unit-level coverage.
+This is the direct way to close the residual-risk caveat in §5.